chuacw/CWEthGasMon/README.md

-See the README.md in ReleaseNotes
+See [README.md](./ReleaseNotes/README.md) in the ReleaseNotes subdirectory.